prysmaticlabs/documentation/website/docs/wallet/nondeterministic.md

 ### Wallet creation

 A non-HD wallet is the most basic sort of wallet, storing all information on-disk.
 This approach makes it trivial to import, export and list all associated accounts within the wallet.
-To start using the non-HD wallet, you can create a new wallet using
+To start using the non-HD wallet, you can create a new wallet using:

 ```bash
 ./prysm.sh validator wallet create
 ```

-and selecting **non-HD** wallet when prompted during an interactive process.
+Then select **non-HD** wallet when prompted during an interactive process.
 You can also create a wallet **non-interactively** by using the following command line flags, which are also viewable by typing `./prysm.sh validator wallet create --help.

 :::info
 You'll need to set a **strong** password for your wallet, containing at least 1 uppercase letter, 1 number, a special character, and be at least 8 characters long.
 Any unicode characters can be used for passwords.